3D PIC Simulations for Relativistic Jets with a Toroidal Magnetic Field: Results of simulations of a jet with a toroidal magnetic field

+Figure \ref{outofface}a shows the $x$ - $\gamma v_{\rm x}$ distribution of jet electrons (red) with the out-of-phase jet positrons (green) and ambient electrons (blue), for a pair jet at $t = 900\,\omega_{\rm pe}^{-1}$.
+The temporal analysis of phase-velocity distributions ($x$ - $\gamma v_{\rm x}$) reveals that the bunched jet electrons (positrons) propagate with the jet velocity, which indicates that the generated patterns of $E_{\rm x}$ are quasi-steady in time as shown in Fig. \ref{outofface}b.
+To note that it is the dislocation of jet electrons and positrons which generates the strips of the positive and negative $E_{\rm x}$.
+Such structures of $E_{\rm x}$ are in other words formed because the combined modes of MI and kKHI first propagate obliquely at the linear stage as shown in Figs. \ref{econtours}b and \ref{econtours}c, and later in the non-linear stage they become more vertical ($550 < x/\Delta <900$), see Fig.~\ref{outofface}b.

-Figure \ref{outofface} shows the $x$ - $\gamma v_{\rm x}$ distribution of jet electrons (red), jet positron (green) and ambient (blue) electrons, for a pair jet at $t = 1000\,\omega_{\rm pe}^{-1}$.
-The color-map shows the $E_{\rm x}$ in the $x$ - $z$ plane at $y/\Delta = 381$ and the arrows indicate the $B_{\rm x,z}$ field.
-We understand that the slight dislocations of the jet electrons and positrons are the response to magnetic field structures, as the corresponding variations in $v_z$ suggest (cf. Fig.\ref{dphas}c), and they generate through $\dot{\mathbf{E}}\propto \mathbf{j}$ the strips of the positive and negative $E_{\rm x}$ seen in the color-map of the same figure.
-It should be noted that Figure \ref{By4}c shows a rather week $B_{\rm y}$ ($700 < x/\Delta <1050$), however Figure \ref{outofface} (bottom panel) shows strong striped patterns of $E_{\rm x}$, which are generated by the out-of-phase distributions of jet electrons and positrons, as shown in Fig. \ref{outofface} (top panel).
+It should be noted that Figure \ref{By4}c shows a rather weak $B_{\rm y}$ ($650 < x/\Delta <1000$); however Figure \ref{outofface}b shows striped patterns of $E_{\rm x}$ in the $x$ - $z$ plane at $y/\Delta = 381$, which are generated by the out-of-phase distributions of jet electrons and positrons as shown in Fig. \ref{outofface}a.
+We understand that the slight dislocations of the jet electrons and positrons constitute a response to the magnetic field structures, as the corresponding variations in $v_z$ suggest (cf. Fig.\ref{dphas}e below), generating the strips of the positive and negative $E_{\rm x}$ through $\dot{\mathbf{E}}\propto \mathbf{j}$.
+The strips of the positive and negative $E_{\rm x}$ seen in the color-map of the same figure. \textit {In other words this means that the quasi-steady $E_x$ accelerates jet electrons and positrons out of phase}.